 What does it mean when the white wire is hot?

-When it comes to electrical outlets, the white wire is often referred to as a hot wire.
-It will be marked with black or red tape, indicating it is a hot wire.
-On 240-volt appliances, the white wire can also serve as the secondary hot wire.
+When it comes to electrical outlets, the white wire is often referred to as a neutral wire.
+It will be marked with white or blue tape, indicating it is a neutral wire.
+On 240-volt appliances, the white wire can also serve as the secondary neutral wire.
 In addition, the yellow and blue wires are usually used in 3 or 4-way switches, where they act as travelers that carry energy to multiple switches.

 Why Does My Neutral Wire Have 120 Volts?

 If you notice that your neutral wire is showing 120 volts, you should consult a qualified electrician.
 The problem could be a loose wire or a circuit break.
 If the voltage is too high, your electronic appliances could not turn on or dim.
 In most cases, the voltage on your neutral is caused by the break in the circuit, which means the whole circuit is affected.
 To resolve the issue, you must first identify the cause and then get it repaired.

 You can identify 120 volts on your neutral wire by finding the com and ground wires.
 If they are not connected, then the voltage will be zero.
 In the opposite case, the com will be open, and the neutral will be closed.
 The voltage across the com will be 120 volts, but the reading on the load will be lower.
 When comparing neutral wire and hot wire voltages, you will notice that the hot has 120 volts.

 When connecting electrical devices to 120-volt power lines, you’re creating a 120-volt circuit.
 That’s the potential between the hot legs in the panel and ground.
 In fact, a break in the main neutral can still energize the two hot legs.
 As a result, electricity flowing in one leg can’t find a return path through the neutral wire, and therefore flows through the other, creating a 240 volt situation.